xenharmonic-devs/sonic-weave/BUILTIN.md

 `x`, `y`

 ### prod
-Calculate the (linear) product of the factors i.e. the logarithmic sum.
+Calculate the (linear) product of the factors or the current scale i.e. the logarithmic sum.
 #### Parameters:

 `factors`